Our company would like to enter into a joint project with another company but still retain our independence. Can we?

 How much will court proceedings cost me and how long will they take?

 The cost of court proceedings varies on the type of matter in dispute.
 However, we offer fixed fees so you will know from the start what the cost will be.
-In addition to this, we offer a no win no fee service on certain matters and all options will be discussed with you prior to starting any action.
 It is difficult to confirm how long a matter will take.
 We will however, give an indication of the likely timescale at the outset and keep you constantly updated throughout.

 Is the insolvency route more effective than court proceedings?